maryw577/trial_and_error/README.md

 # Trial and Error: A Trial History and Bayesian Approach

-We aim to build data pipelines for three separate analyses:
+_Our goal_ to build data pipelines for three separate analyses:

 ### **1. Individual Session Analysis**
 Create a trial history pipeline to process and analyze data from single experimental sessions.